 Propagating Sedeveria ‘Jet Beads’

 Sedeveria ‘Jet Beads’ is very easy to propagate.
 The easiest way is through stem cuttings.
-They also easily propagate from leaf cuttings but I find stem cuttings faster and more foolproof.
+They are also easily propagated from leaf cuttings but I find stem cuttings faster and more foolproof.
 I have a much higher success rate with stem cuttings so I always opt for this method first.

 Rooted Sedeveria ‘Jet Beads’ leaf growing a new plant